elesto-dao/elesto/docs/Explanation/ADR/adr-006-public-verifiable-credential.md

 In this context, a credential is defined as a set of one or more claims made by an issuer and a [verifiable credential](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) (VC) as a tamper-evident credential that has authorship that can be cryptographically verified.

-This document specifies the support for VCs for private credentials and public credentials.
+This document specifies support for VCs for private credentials and public credentials and support for credential definitions.

 ## Context